kevinycm/WechatMomentTypeSet/README.md

 ## Go Implementation

-The Go implementation provides a high-performance alternative with the same functionality.
+The Go implementation provides a high-performance alternative with enhanced functionality.

 ### Requirements
 - Go 1.16+